Azure/azure-sphere-gallery/HeapTracker/README.md

 ## Prerequisites & Setup

-- Any Azure Sphere-based device with development features.
+- An Azure Sphere-based device with development features (see [Get started with Azure Sphere](https://azure.microsoft.com/en-us/services/azure-sphere/get-started/) for more information).
-- A development environment for Azure Sphere

-See [Get started with Azure Sphere](https://azure.microsoft.com/en-us/services/azure-sphere/get-started/) for more information.
+- Setup a development environment for Azure Sphere (see [Quickstarts to set up your Azure Sphere device](https://docs.microsoft.com/en-us/azure-sphere/install/overview) for more information).

 ## How to use